-This Gujarati style chana methi sour and spicy pickle and easy to make.
+This gujarati style chana methi sour and spicy pickle and easy to make.
 It is made with chana(black or white chickpea), dry methi seeds, and raw mango pieces perked up with a large assortment of spices and preserved with oil.
 Here I used the homemade Achar Masala, but one can use store-bought also.
-Glass jars are the best way to store these pickles, and shell life of this pickle is for years, even without refrigerator.
+Glass jars are the best way to store these pickles which increases self life of this pickle for years, even without a refrigerator.

 Gujarati chana methi keri pickle recipe | how to make chana methi athanu| Gujarati pickle

 - 100 g or ½ cup black chana